meltano/sdk/docs/dev_guide.md

     records_jsonpath = "$.data.records[*]"
 ```

+You can test your JSONPath expressions with the [JSONPath Online Evaluator](https://jsonpath.com/):

 #### Nested array example

 Many APIs return the records in an array nested inside an JSON object key.